DSSGxUK/bmwi/documentation/docs/steps/visualizations.md

 ### Adding labels to the map

-You can add the kreis name and unemployment rate of that kreis to the map based on your selection.
-We offer three selections as detailed above, which can be used together.
+You can add the kreis name and unemployment rate of that kreis will be added to the map based on your selection.

 #### add labels based on kreis